 Of course, both strong verbs and weak verbs are fine; again, this is just a technical term.
 What you’re really looking for are action verbs (sometimes called dynamic verbs) which express an action (physical or mental).

 Use them to your advantage when editing to make the copy punchier and filled with action.
 You can find a long list of action verbs here.
-Also, make sure to avoid passive voice unless completely necessary.
+Also, avoid passive voice unless completely necessary.

-Another thing to keep in check are sloppy adjectives.
+Another thing to keep in check is sloppy adjectives.
 Words like nice, fantastic, awesome, great, exciting, just won’t cut it.